Ivan Lawler: Career

 Lawler also competed in three Summer Olympics, but did not advance to the final in any of the Games he competed in.
 His most notable was sixth in the semifinal round of the K-2 500 m event at Seoul in 1988.
 In 2011, Lawler attempted to break the long-standing record time in the Devizes to Westminster International Canoe Marathon with current world champion Ben Brown.
 However, they were unsuccessful and retired from the race due to injury and poor flow on the Thames.

 He now owns and operates "Ultimate Kayaks", selling new and used Nelo and Epic kayaks including those of Olympic athletes who chose not to take their kayaks home.
 He also plays a key role in the coaching system at Elmbridge canoe club.

 Lawler's latest achievement comes in the form of setting the new Great Glen Paddle course record of 8hrs 1min on 22 March 2014.

 In March 2017 he was elected President of British Canoeing, the sport's national governing body.

-He was appointed MBE in the 2000 New Year Honours.
+He was appointed Member of the Order of the British Empire (MBE) in the 2000 New Year Honours for services to canoeing.

 Lawler completed his studies at the London School of Osteopathy in 1997 and has been a registered osteopath since 2000.